wdporter/i-am-that-vuepress/35-the-greatest-guru-is-your-inner-self/readme.md

 **Q:**&ensp;And so, I can do as I like and put the blame on some universal power?
 How easy!

 **M:**&ensp;Yes, very easy.
 Just realise the One Mover behind all that moves and leave all to Him.
-If you do not hesitate, or cheat, this is the shortest way to reälity.
+If you do not hesitate, or cheat, this is the shortest way to reality.
 Stand without desire and fear, relinquishing all control and all responsibility.

 **Q:**&ensp;What madness!